petkaantonov/bluebird/API.md

 #####`Promise.promisifyAll(Object target [, Object options])` -> `Object`

 Promisifies the entire object by going through the object's properties and creating an async equivalent of each function on the object and its prototype chain.
 The promisified method name will be the original method name suffixed with `"Async"`.
+Any class properties of the object (which is the case for the main export of many modules) are also promisified, both static and instance methods.
+Class property is a property with a function value that has a non-empty `.prototype` object.
 Returns the input object.

 Note that the original methods on the object are not overwritten but new methods are created with the `Async`-suffix.
 For example, if you `promisifyAll()` the node.js `fs` object use `fs.statAsync()` to call the promisified `stat` method.